Estimated reading time: 4 minutes

-It’s a fundamental problem for many small business owners, particularly in the B2B sector: How to effectively create, organize, track, and manage a sales pipeline.
-Developing a sales pipeline takes time and money, but it is the perfect complement to a sales forecast.
-A sales pipeline gives you the power to keep track of where prospects are at every stage of the sales cycle, from initial inquiry to purchase.
-Being able to take control of your leads can do wonders for your bottom line.
-You and your sales team can focus on the best, most sales-ready leads that are likely to result in closed deals.
-So, if your business is relying on outdated sales management tactics, manual sales data entry, and cumbersome sales tracking spreadsheets, it’s time to modernize your sales process.
-This Balboa Capital blog post explains how to develop a sales pipeline, and keep the deals flowing.
+It is a fundamental problem for many small business owners, particularly in the B2B sector: How to effectively create, organize, track, and manage a sales pipeline.
+Developing a sales pipeline takes time and money, but it complements a sales forecast.
+A sales pipeline gives you and your sales managers the power to track prospects at every sales cycle stage, from initial inquiry to purchase.

 Look at your current sales process.

-Before you can develop a sales pipeline, you need to evaluate your current sales process.
-Doing so can help you identify areas that need improvement.
-This step can also show you how effective, or perhaps ineffective, your sales funnel is.
-To get started, revisit your target audience.
-You might have primary, secondary, or even tertiary audiences, each of which has decision makers.
-Next, make a list of how you and your sales team are currently contacting prospects, and write down the different lead stages they fall into, such as cold lead, hot lead, new customer, etc. Lastly, make a list of the ways you contact prospects, such as cold calling, email marketing, and social media marketing.
-All of this information directly correlates with your company’s sales results, but you could be losing leads if you don’t have a sales pipeline in place.
+Next, list how you and your sales team are contacting prospects, and write down the different lead stages they fall into, such as cold lead, hot lead, new customer, etc. Lastly, list how you contact prospects, such as cold calling, email marketing, and social media marketing.
+This information directly correlates with your small business’s sales results, but you could be losing leads if you do not have a sales pipeline.

 Evaluate your recent sales results.

-After you complete the steps listed above, take a look at your company’s sales results and revenue for the past 90 days, and the past six months.
-In the event that you aren’t hitting your sales targets, look for possible reasons why.
-Is your sales team using the right pitch?
-Are they well-versed about your products and/or services?
-Do they know how to effectively communicate your brand value?
-Are they handling rejection the right way?
-Do they have an easy way to track leads through every stage of the buying cycle?
-These are some of the many reasons why companies like yours are relinquishing sales to the competition.
+After completing the steps listed above, look at your sales results and revenue for the past 90 days and six months.
+If you are not hitting your sales targets, look for possible reasons.
+For example, is your sales team using the right pitch?
+Are they well versed in your products and services?
+Do they use the best upselling tactics?
+Do they have an easy way to track leads through every buying cycle stage?
+These are some of the many reasons businesses like yours are losing sales to competitors.

 Build your sales pipeline.